freddiehaddad/assembly/README.md

 1. Callee needs to put the return value somewhere for the caller to find it
 1. Callee needs destroy its stack frame
 1. Callee needs to restore the callers stack frame
-1. Callee needs to return control to where the caller left off

 There's a lot to unpack here.
 Let's examine how this happens step-by-step or (instruction by instruction).